HebaruSan/PlanningNode/GameData/PlanningNode/README.md

 7. Create a stock maneuver node and increase its delta V until you are escaping the current sphere of influence; the planning node's timing and excess V displays will switch from absolute values to the difference between them and your current escape.
 8. It's usually easiest to match the excess V first, so do that.
 This step is somewhat forgiving; you can often get within a few dozen m/s and call it good enough.
 9. Adjust the time and normal/antinormal handles till your point of escape lines up with the planning node's bulls-eye marker.
 This tends to be a bit forgiving as well, so don't worry about hitting the exact center.
 Excitedly use the phrase "five by five" in a sentence.
-10. Right click the node and use the forward/back orbit buttons to match up the times; if you are too early, the planning node will the time difference in the usual format, and if you are too late, the time difference will appear in parentheses.
-This is the most forgiving step because transfer windows are generally weeks long.
-Note that the stock controls can require **many** clicks here, so you may want to install a maneuver editing mod (not included).
+10. Right click the node and use the planning node button to adjust the maneuver's time to "hit" the planning node's escape marker.

+    ![autotime] ![autotimeHover]

     ![escape]
 11. Zoom out to solar orbit to see how close you are to your plan.
 You may already have an encounter!